 PI: Maysam Chamanzar

-Maysam Chamanzar joined the ECE department at Carnegie Mellon University as an assistant professor in 2016.
+Maysam Chamanzar is an associate professor of ECE department at Carnegie Mellon University.
+He holds the Dr. William D. and Nancy W. Strecker career development chair professorship.
+He joined CMU in 2016.
 He was with the EECS department at University of California Berkeley as a postdoc researcher and later as a research scientist before joining CMU.

 He is the director of Biophotonics and Neurotechnologies Lab and also the Shared Photonics Laboratory at Carnegie Mellon University.

-Maysam is also a faculty member of the Carnegie Mellon Neuroscience Institute (CMNI) and the Center for the Neural Basis of Cognition (CNBC) and holds a courtesy appointment with the Biomedical Engineering department.
+Maysam is also a faculty member of the Carnegie Mellon Neuroscience Institute (NI) and the Center for the Neural Basis of Cognition (CNBC) and holds a courtesy appointment with the Biomedical Engineering department.

 Vishal joined the team in Spring 2019 as a postdoc researcher after completing postdoc and research positions in University of Delhi, India and National Inst of Physiological Sciences, Japan.
 He received his PhD in Neuroscience from the Institute of Physiology and Allied Sciences, India.